Tested by NexraGear Tech Team | Last Updated: May 2026

 | Warranty | 1 year | 1 year (if purchased from authorized retailer in 2026) |

-⚡ Critical Sizing Warning: Oura Ring Gen 3 vs Gen 4 sizing kits are NOT interchangeable.
-The Gen 4 sizing kit has slightly different internal dimensions due to the Smart Sensing architecture.
-Reddit users report 0.5–1 size difference in fit perception even when numeric size matches.
+Critical Sizing Warning: Oura Ring Gen 3 vs Gen 4 sizing kits are NOT interchangeable.
+The Gen 4 sizing kit has slightly different internal dimensions due to the Smart Sensing architecture and recessed sensors.
+Users report 0.5–1 size difference in fit perception even when numeric size matches.
+Gen 3 offers sizes 6–13; Gen 4 expanded sizing to 4–15, adding four more sizes on the larger and smaller ends.

 Feature-by-Feature Deep Dive

-What It Is: Gen 4’s “Smart Sensing” uses machine learning to dynamically adjust LED brightness and sampling frequency based on your finger’s blood flow, skin tone, and movement.
+What It Is: The Oura Ring 4 introduces a new system called “Smart Sensing” in which the ring’s sensors are capable of creating up to 18 sensing paths to read through your finger (up from 8 on Oura Ring 3) and determining which paths are most reliable at any given time.
+This uses machine learning to dynamically adjust LED brightness and sampling frequency based on your finger’s blood flow, skin tone, and movement.

-- Heart rate dropouts during high-intensity exercise (15–30% of workouts affected per r/ouraring surveys)
+- Heart rate dropouts during high-intensity exercise (15–30% of workouts affected)

 - Missing sleep stage data on nights with temperature fluctuations